 The holidays are fast approaching and the season of giving is upon us in full swing.
-The simplest reminders of this festive time is the chill in the air, my need to indulge in Thanksgiving and Christmas holiday movies, the baking that is already taking place in my tiny kitchen and the constant smell of hot cocoa and peppermint candy.
+The reminders of this festive time is the chill in the air, the need to indulge in Thanksgiving and Christmas holiday movies, the baking that is taking place in my kitchen and the smell of hot cocoa or peppermint candy.
 The pinnacle of it all is decorating our home and adorning it with Christmas lights.
 This tradition truly captures the essence of the season and brings a sense of warmth and joy that nothing else quite compares to.

-Christmas time has long been designated as the season of selfless giving.
-I do not know when it became synonymous with simply bestowing gifts unto our loved ones—lavish or inexpensive—but it is a cultural practice that many people enjoy.
-While giving might go into overdrive at this time of year, it is important to remember why we should give to others throughout the year and build a giving culture.
+Christmas time is supposed to be a season of selfless giving through acts of kindness, but there seems to be a shift in the culture.
+It is now synonymous with simply bestowing gifts unto our loved ones—lavish or inexpensive—as merely a cultural practice.
+While giving might go into overdrive at this time of year, it is important to remember why give to others, not only during Christmas, but throughout the year.

-Giving is more than just a physical transaction; it is a profound act that encompasses mental, social, and spiritual exchanges.
-Whether a gift is a tangible item or an intangible gesture like spending time with someone, the core of giving lies in the thoughtfulness, love, and concern that one person extends to another.
-This is the true essence of the act, and it’s what makes giving so special.
-Here are three core aspects of authentic altruism that is geared toward empowering others:
+Giving is more than just a physical transaction; it is an act that involves a mental, social, and spiritual exchange.
+Whether the gift is an item or a gesture like spending time with someone, the core of giving lies in the thoughtfulness, love, and concern that one person extends to another.
+This is the true essence of the act of giving and it’s what makes it so special.
+Here are three core aspects of authentic giving that is geared toward empowering us all:

 1. It must be done selflessly and with no agenda.Â